zuwl/pubguard-library-guide/README.md

 ---

+## Changelog

+For all release notes and previous versions please see our [changelog](changelog.md).

+---

 ## Library Size

 The Pubguard team understands the importance of having a small footprint and our library is optimised to be as lightweight as possible on both iOS and Android.